particle-iot/docs/src/content/tutorials/device-cloud/console.md

 #### Data Usage

+A location publish uses one data operation to send the location data to the Particle cloud.
+If you subscribe to enhanced location events on the device, an additional data operation will be used.

+You can estimate the number of data operations you will consume using this calculator.
+For more information on the Free Tier, Growth Tier, Blocks, and Data Operations, see [Pricing Tiers](/tutorials/device-cloud/introduction/#pricing).

+{{> dataoperationscalc}}

+{{collapse op="start" label="More information"}}

+**With Location Fusion**

+With Location Fusion (enhanced location) enabled, it's difficult to determine the data size, because it will be dependent on how many cellular and Wi-Fi networks are visible at your location.
+At the low end it's close to the size with Location Fusion disabled, at the high end it can be near 1024 bytes of payload, plus the additional overhead below.

+**Without Location Fusion**

 The location publish will vary in size depending on the trigger reason(s) and other factors, but this is a rough guideline.

 This is a typical location publish you can see in the console.
 It is 209 bytes.